-According to the 2024 Economic Census, 5613 Employment Services presented a significant reduction compared to the 2018 Census, associated with the effects of the Labor Subcontracting Reform.
+According to the 2024 Economic Censuses, 5613 Employment Services presented a significant reduction compared to the 2018 Censuses, associated with the effects of the Labor Subcontracting Reform.
 Economic units decreased by 56.5 %, Employed personnel by 90.5 %, Revenue by 80.8 %, and Remuneration showed the same downward trend with 89.0 %.
-These results show the reconfiguration of the sector and provide key information to understand the recent transformations in the country's labor market.
+These

-Table 2 CHARACTERISTICS OF INDUSTRY GROUP 5613 EMPLOYMENT SERVICES IN ECONOMIC CENSUS
+Table 2 CHARACTERISTICS OF INDUSTRY GROUP 5613 EMPLOYMENT SERVICES IN ECONOMIC CENSUSES